By MICK ROBERTS ©

 MISSING trays of glassware and boxes of spirits, mysteriously turning-up later, cutlery re-arranged in the dining room, locked doors found wide open, eerie taps on the shoulder, and weird sounds throughout the middle of the night, are nothing out of the ordinary at Bulli’s Heritage Hotel.

-For years customers, staff and licensees have had a yarn to tell about a resident ghost, who has been keeping a concerned eye on the day to day operations of the historic public house he operated more than 80 years ago.
+For years customers, staff and licensees of the pub, located south of Sydney, have had a yarn to tell about a resident ghost, who has been keeping a watchful eye on the day to day operations of the historic hotel he operated more than 80 years ago.

 This is the story of Edward Cullen, affectionately known as ‘Old Ted’, the one time licensee of the Bulli Family Hotel – now known as the Heritage Hotel – who tragically ended his life by suicide at the age of 51 in the upstairs bathroom of the pub in 1930.